The Breaking of the Drought: Production

 Bland Holt had refused offers to film his play for a number of years until approached by Barrett and Percy Rea.
+He was impressed with the job they did on The Lure of the Bush.

 Shooting began in December 1919 in Narrabri and Moree, with interiors filmed at a temporary studio at the Theatre Royal in Sydney.

 An additional sequence was shot consisting of a water ballet and a diving display by "water nymphs", shot in the National Park near Sydney.
 This sequence is missing from most versions of the film.

+Barrett wrote the bedroom scene was considered "suggestive".

 Reception

+Smiths Weekly thought it would "probably make money."
+Newcastle Sun said "the camerawork is excellent."

 Female lead Trilby Clark went to the US after filming and worked in theatre and movies.

 Controversy

 A New South Wales MP, Mr Wearne, asked questions in parliament complaining that the film's depiction of drought could create a bad impression overseas.
 An investigation was launched by the Chief Secretary's office, who later assured Wearne that new legislation meant that the export of the film could be banned by the Minister of Customs if he deemed it to be "harmful to the Commonwealth".